tmarktaylor/monotable/doc/features.rst

 Full List of Features
 =====================
-Links like |format_func| below indicate related MonoTable class variables that can be overridden.
+- Module level convenience functions for use when no configuration is required.
+- Two ways to specify the table:

+  - Provide row of headings, row of formats, cellgrid, and optional title.
+  - Provide a list of tuples, one for each column:
+    (heading, format, list of cells), and optional title.

 To configure monotable and override class variables, please see :ref:`configuring-label`.

+Links like |format_func| below indicate related MonoTable class variables that can be overridden to configure monotable.

 - Fine-grained control of formatting and alignment, on a per column basis as needed.